 Los Angeles City Flag

-For the Letter Society's 25th project, we were tasked with (re)designing a city flag.
-It doesn’t matter which city, just pick one and make both a meaningful and beautiful flag.
+For the Letter Society's 25th project, we were tasked with (re)designing a city flag with the goal of making a design that is both a meaningful and beautiful flag.

-There’s an awesome, brief video-recorded podcast by 99% Invisible’s Roman Mars that dives into this topic.
-I hope it can serve as inspiration for this project.
+There’s an awesome, brief video-recorded podcast by 99% Invisible’s Roman Mars that dives into this topic that served inspiration for this project.

 Zigs and Zags